Removing Drywall Popcorn Texture

 Removing Popcorn Drywall Texture

-Most persons interested in finding information about popcorn texture are more interested in removal than they are in application.
-Popcorn texture is probably one of the most disliked textures on the market.
-Some companies specialize in removal of popcorn texture but if you are interested in doing it yourself please read some of the following recommendations.
+Popcorn drywall texture is not very popular anymore.
+Most people looking for information about popcorn texture are more interested in its removal than application.
+If you are interested in doing it yourself please read some of the following recommendations.

 Picture of popcorn drywall texture

-Drywall texture that is scraped from the ceiling will create a dusty, sloppy mess.
-Make sure to remove all furniture from the room and protect any finishes that will remain.
-Carpet can be covered first with a plastic barrier and then with red rosin paper or craft paper.
+Flooring should be covered with a plastic barrier and then with red rosin paper or craft paper.
 A product called carpet shield™ works well as a plastic barrier.
 Carpet Shield™ sticks firmly to the carpet like a screen protector on a cell phone to create a plastic barrier that will not slide around.

 How to Apply Popcorn Texture